What Is a Penetration Test?

 There are several reasons why an organization may choose to conduct a penetration test.
 Here are a few of the most common ones:

-3. To validate security controls.
-Penetration testing can help validate that security controls are working as intended and provide assurance that sensitive data is properly secured.
+- To validate security controls.
+Penetration testing can help validate that security controls are working as intended and ensure that sensitive data is adequately secured.

-4. To improve incident response.
-By testing the organization’s incident response capabilities during a simulated attack, the organization can identify areas for improvement and ensure that they are prepared to respond to a real attack.
+- To improve incident response.
+By testing the organization’s incident response capabilities during a simulated attack, the organization can identify areas for improvement and ensure that they are prepared to respond to an actual attack.

 Types of Penetration Testing